danylomarkov/Circuits-UI/README.md

 # Circuits UI
 __Circuits UI__ is a logic circuits simulator web app for educational purposes.
-The project is developing in [Ivan Franko National University of Lviv](http://www.lnu.edu.ua/en) and is fully open-source.
+The project is developing in [Ivan Franko National University of Lviv](http://bit.ly/2rqGtxH) and is fully open-source.

 ## Our Story
 This project was started as a rethinking of [BUMMEL](https://github.com/Uko/BUMMEL) project and we really appreciate the work these guys have done.
 We are using some of their ideas and their approach to circuits simulation.

 __Circuits UI__ is using the client-server model.
 The backend part is written on [Pharo](http://pharo.org/) language, which is based on Smalltalk.
-The source code for the backend part could be found in [SmalltalkHub](http://bit.ly/2stplpr).
+The source code for the backend part could be found on [SmalltalkHub](http://bit.ly/2rTQapQ).

 ## Project Setup
 ### Backend part
 1. Download [Pharo 5.0](http://pharo.org/web/download)
-2. Open Pharo, enter Monticello Browser (Ctrl + O + P) and download [our repository](http://bit.ly/2stplpr)
+2. Open Pharo, enter Monticello Browser (Ctrl + O + P) and download [our repository](http://bit.ly/2rTQapQ)
 3. Install NeoJSON
 ```
 Gofer it